 ‘Kant and Consequentialism in Context’ – In this paper I illustrate that H.A.
 Pistorius was the first to raise the charge (made famous by J.S.
 Mill) that Kant was offering a consequentialist ethics in disguise, i.e. that on Kant’s view actions are wrong not because universalizing their maxim would involve a contradiction, but because such universalization has undesirable consequences.
 I argue that Kant was aware of this charge and responded to it in the second Critique.

 ‘Kant and the Duty to Act from Duty’ – Although certain passages (especially in the Metaphysics of Morals) suggest that Kant believes there is a ‘duty to act from duty’, I argue that there is no such duty in Kant’s moral philosophy.
-As such, Kant avoids a potentially vicious regress problem, i.e. that, in turn, we would have a duty to perform ‘the duty to act from duty’ from duty, and so on ad infinitum. (this paper is part of my postdoctoral research project – see below)
+Kant thereby avoids a potentially vicious regress problem, i.e. that we would have a duty to perform ‘the duty to act from duty’ from duty, and so on ad infinitum. (this paper is part of my postdoctoral research project – see below)

 ‘Kant and Hutcheson on the Psychology of Moral Motivation.’
 In this paper I confirm but heavily qualify a dominant trend in the secondary literature that claims Kant, similar to Hume, Hutcheson and others, believed that all action springs from desire.
 While true on a trivial level, I argue that Kant’s makes important amendments to this view, e.g. by introducing the idea that a desire can have a purely rational source.